bradleyboy/s3archive/Readme.md

 	bradleyboy/s3archive
 ```

 The above command will create a tar.gz of the `/folder/to/backup` directory on your host machine.
-It will then upload it to the `my-bucket` S3 bucket with the filename of today.tar.gz.
+It will then upload it to the `my-bucket` S3 bucket with the filename of `today.tar.gz`.
 You can also add a prefix to the filename if you want to store it it inside a folder on the bucket:

 ```
 docker run \